ezhuk/modbus-mcp/README.md

     mcp.run(transport="http")
 ```

-Or you can run it from the command line using the provided `CLI` without modifying the source code.
+It can also be launched from the command line using the provided `CLI` without modifying the source code.

 ```bash
 modbus-mcp
 ```

-Additionally, if you prefer not to install it at all, the server can be run in an ephemeral, isolated environment using `uvx`.
+Or in an ephemeral, isolated environment using `uvx`.
+Check out the [Using tools](https://docs.astral.sh/uv/guides/tools/) guide for more details.

 ```bash
 uvx modbus-mcp